Judiciary of Niger: Criminal and civil courts

 Nigeren law is based on the French legal system, in which investigative judges develop and bring to trial criminal cases which they judge.
 Criminal courts are based on this "investigating magistrate" system.
 Appeals courts – up to and including the Supreme Court of Niger – are panels of professional judges who hear criminal appeals.
+This system was changed following the 2023 Nigerien coup d'état.

 Criminal trial procedure

 The 1999 constitution and Nigerien law require a warrant for an arrest, and this generally is observed in practice, outside areas under special states of emergency, such as the entire Agadez Region between 2007 and 2009.
 Judges and prosecutors weigh evidence and issue warrants accordingly.
 Persons are brought before an independent judiciary.

 Those arrested must be notified of their right to a lawyer within 24 hours of detention.
 Nigerien law allows individuals to be detained initially for up to 48 hours without charge, and allows an additional 48-hour detention period if police need more time to gather evidence.
 Detainees have a right to prompt judicial determination.
 Security forces must inform detainees of the charges against them promptly.
 Law provides for a maximum pretrial confinement of 30 months for serious crimes and 12 months for minor offenses, with special extensions in certain sensitive cases.

 The law affirms the presumption of innocence.
 Trials are public, and juries are used.
 Defendants have the right to counsel, including counsel at public expense for minors and indigent defendants charged with crimes carrying a sentence of 10 years or more.
 There is a functioning bail system for crimes carrying a penalty of fewer than 10 years' imprisonment.
 Indigents are provided a lawyer by the government.
 Widespread ignorance of the law and lack of financial means prevented many from fully exercising their right to an attorney and using the bail system.
 Defendants also have the right to be present at trial, to confront witnesses, and to present witnesses on their own behalf.
 The government has a legal obligation to inform defendants of all evidence against them, and defendants have access to government-held evidence.
 Defendants may appeal verdicts, first to the court of appeals and then to the Supreme Court.
+Significant changes were made following the 2023 Nigerien coup d'état.